Skip to content

 Insurance

 Applying for new insurance (life, income protection or travel) may be harder because you have had cancer.
 You are generally required to provide your medical history, including any diagnosis of cancer.
 In general, you should be able to buy insurance for things that are not cancer-related (like travel insurance for lost luggage or life insurance for accidental death).

-It may be difficult to buy travel insurance that covers cancer-related medical problems, but you should be able to get coverage for non-cancer-related medical costs.
+It may be difficult to buy travel insurance that covers medical problems that are related to cancer, but you should be able to get coverage for non-cancer-related medical costs.
 It is a good idea to check exactly what is covered before buying a new insurance policy.

-Download our fact sheet ‘Life Insurance’
+Download our fact sheet ‘Insurance and Cancer’

 Working after treatment ends

 Having a job is an important part of life for many people.
 Aside from income, work can provide satisfaction, social contact, a sense of normality, and a way of maintaining self-esteem.

-If you took time off work for treatment and are returning to an existing job, talk to your employer about a return to work plan.
+If you took time off work for treatment and are returning to an existing job, talk to your employer about a return-to-work plan.

 It’s a good idea to speak with your doctor about your ability to perform your usual tasks.
 For some people, returning to the same job may not be possible due to changes in ability and length of time away.
 The desire to reduce work-related stress or seek more meaningful work may also motivate people to change jobs.

-1. Do I have a right to return to my job?
 Australian laws require an employer to take reasonable steps to accommodate the effects of an employee’s illness.
-This may mean, for example, that your employer allows you to return to work in stages, is flexible with start and finish times, gives you time off to attend medical appointments, or provides tailored work tools.
+This may mean, for example, that your employer is flexible with start/finish times, gives you time off to attend medical appointments or allows you to return to work in stages.
 If you are unable to carry out your previous role, your employer doesn’t have to offer you a different job unless your cancer is work-related.

-2. Must I say I had cancer in job applications?
 While some people may want to tell a potential employer that they have had cancer, you don’t need to unless it may impact on your ability to do the job.
 If you are asked about a gap in your résumé, you can say that you had a health issue and it’s now resolved.
 A prospective employer is permitted to ask you about your ability to perform tasks that are an essential part of the job (e.g. lifting heavy boxes).
 If some tasks are a problem for you because of the cancer or treatment, it’s best to mention this at the interview.

-Discrimination at work.
 A lack of knowledge about cancer may mean some people are treated differently at work after a cancer diagnosis.
 Employers and colleagues may think you need more time off or wonder about your ability to perform your usual role.

 Anyone who has had cancer is protected by the Commonwealth Disability Discrimination Act 1992, which prevents employers from discriminating against people with disabilities in the workplace.
+For details: contact your state or territory anti-discrimination body; visit the Australian Human Rights Commission; or visit the Fair Work Ombudsman.

-Download our booklet ‘Cancer, Work & You’
+Download our booklet ‘Cancer, Work and You’

 Featured resource